Stunning new image marks Hubble’s 30th birthday

 In a galaxy far far away

 Yes, say some.
-Hubble provides people with some much needed perspective, showing how small human problems are compared to the vastness of the Universe.
+The Hubble was a triumph of human achievement.
+Launched just as the internet was taking off around the globe, its images captured the popular imagination.
+It provides people with some much needed perspective, showing how small human problems are compared to the vastness of the Universe.
 Learning about space shows us why it is important to look after our Earth.

 No, say others.
+It is almost impossible to comprehend such a vast sense of scale.
+In comparison to the Universe’s 13.8 billion years of existence, a human lifespan of even 100 years (for the lucky few) is terrifyingly insignificant.
 Learning about space may help some, but millions of people still turn to religion and faith to help them deal with their sense of insignificance.

 - Why are people so fascinated by what might be out in space?